Optimizing Multiple-Control Toffoli Quantum Circuit Design with Constraint Programming: Abstract

 \section{Abstract}

-As quantum technology is advancing, the efficient design of quantum circuits has become an important area of research.
-This paper provides an introduction to the MCT quantum circuit design problem for reversible Boolean functions without assuming a prior background in quantum computing.
+{As quantum technology advances, the efficient design of quantum circuits has become an important area of research.
+This paper provides an introduction to the MCT quantum circuit design problem for reversible Boolean functions with the necessary background in quantum computing to comprehend the problem.
 While this is a well-studied problem, optimization models that minimize the true objective have only been explored recently.
 This paper introduces a new optimization model and symmetry-breaking constraints that improve solving time by up to two orders of magnitude compared to earlier work when a Constraint Programming solver is used.
-Experiments with up to seven qubits and using up to 15 quantum gates result in several new best-known circuits for well-known benchmarks.
-Finally, an extensive comparison with other approaches shows that optimization models may require more time but can provide superior circuits with optimality guarantees.
+Experiments with up to seven qubits and using up to 15 quantum gates result in several new best-known circuits, obtained by any method, for well-known benchmarks.
+Several in-depth analyses are presented to validate the effectiveness of the symmetry-breaking constraints from multiple perspectives.
+Finally, an extensive comparison with other approaches shows that optimization models may require more time but can provide superior circuits with optimality guarantees.}